Neural Networks Enhancement with Logical Knowledge: Related Work

 \section{Related Work}

-In this section we will present three Neural-Symbolic systems and provide a comparison with \kenn.
-More specifically, the three methods are LTN, SBR, and RNM.
+In this section we will present two Neural-Symbolic systems and provide a comparison with \kenn.
+More specifically, the two methods are SBR and RNM.
 These approaches are the most relevant in the context of this paper since they can combine general neural networks models with FOL knowledge and they can be applied in similar contexts of \kenn.
 For this reason, it is particularly relevant to provide a comparison of \kenn\ with them.
-More specifically, the comparison between \kenn, LTN and SBR is relevant since it can highlight the pros and cons of adding the knowledge trough the Loss function as opposed to injecting it into the model structure.
+More specifically, the comparison between \kenn \ and SBR is relevant since it can highlight the pros and cons of adding the knowledge through the Loss function as opposed to injecting it into the model structure.
 On the other hand, RNM follows a similar philosophy to \kenn, but with a different choice on the way the knowledge is implemented inside the model.
-For these reasons, the three methods will be further compared with \kenn\ later, but in terms of empirical results.
+For these reasons, the tow methods will be further compared with \kenn\ later, but in terms of empirical results.